Jessica E. Schwie

 Prior Pertinent Experience.
 Prior to entering law school, Jessica studied and worked in areas of sales, management, and economics/financial forecasting.
 While in law school, she gained valuable experience working for three years as a law clerk at the League of Minnesota Cities and externing for Hennepin County Judge Allen Oleisky.

-Jessica married to a member of law enforcement, has two children, and is active in autism and special needs advocacy.
+Jessica is married to a member of law enforcement, has two children, and is active in autism and special needs advocacy.
 Together with her family, she is an outdoor enthusiast and enjoys good food, drinks, and reading.

 The following is a list of representative cases in which Jessica was involved: